nightingaleproject/canary/README.md

 1. Update canary/canary.csproj to point to the desired version of the VRDR.Messaging library (and therefore VRDR .NET library)
 1. Update the version number and date in canary/ClientApp/src/index.js
-1. Update the version number in canary/ClientApp/src/index.js
 1. Update the CHANGELOG.md file with the latest change history
+1. Update the README to use the latest version in the section on running canary with docker
 1. Merge the above changes onto master
 1. On the [Releases](https://github.com/nightingaleproject/canary/releases) page click "Draft a new Release"
 1. Create a tag and release title for the new release following the existing naming convention